Martelete/aws-db-project/README.md

 Allow users to connect on the instance via the AWS console, the SSMInstanceProfile policy allows connectivity from "Session Manager".

 ## How to test the ALB to check whether works?
-After deployed, grab the ALB DNS name and paste on the URL as the port 80 will be open, a small Hello World message shoudl display :)
+After deployed, grab the ALB DNS name and paste on the URL as the port 80 will be open, a small **Hello World** message should display :)

 ## How test connectivity from the EC2 instances to the RDS instance?
 - Login via the AWS console by selecting the ec2 instance and click in `Connect`
 - Open `Session Manager`
 - Run telnet command `telnet <db_endpoint> 3306`
-## Further improvements
+## Improvements section
 - Having a DNS (Route53 alias) created in front of the ALB inside a hosted zone to have a proper name of the service.
 - Instead of having applications listening on port 80 (HTTP), would be safer create a ACM (AWS Certificate Manager) and create a listener rules redirect the port 80 to 443.
 - IAM roles/policies would be a better restrictions of certain resources.
+- A creation of `modules` instead of `resources` would be a better option but it's due to a time consuming
 - CICD integration could be integrated on GitHub Actions, GitLabCI, Jenkins, Atlantis...